Trajan's Column Project

 An index to the website that includes links to topics including topography and setting, scene by scene images and descriptions of the Column, portraiture of Trajan, a Glossary of Terms associated with the Column, and much more.

 Digital Stereo Photographs

-By accessing the links below you will find samples of my stereographic photographs; these can be printed or viewed on your computer screen to create remarkable 3D effects.
+By accessing the links below you will find samples of Prof. Ulrich's stereographic photographs; these can be printed or viewed on your computer screen to simulate a 3D view.

 The basic principle behind stereo photography is quite simple: two "normal" photographs are taken that correspond to the view seen by the left and right eyes.
 To replicate the binocular view of the human eye, the photographs are taken about 2.5 inches (ca. 6.5 cm) apart.
 The individual photographs may be taken closer together (for macrophotography) or farther apart (to enhance the binocular effect of more distant subjects).
 To maximize effect the cameras are spaced apart 1/30 of the distance between the lens and the subject (thus for a subject only 30 inches (ca. 76.5 cm) from the camera lens, the spacing need only be 1 inch/2.6cm).

-The individual photos can be taken with a single digital camera mounted on a "slidebar," or by a pair of digital cameras that are set on a bracket and triggered simultaneously (I use a Lanc Shepherd Pro controller
+The individual photos can be taken with a single digital camera mounted on a "slidebar," or by a pair of digital cameras that are set on a bracket and triggered simultaneously (Ulrich uses a Lanc Shepherd Pro controller

 How to view the paired images

 The images accessible through the links below are paired parallel images.
 They can be viewed either as physical prints or on your computer screen.
 You will need either prisms

 (good for traditional hard-copy prints) or a "pokescope